minirenatinho/afazer-app/README.md

 The app features a clean, modern interface with:
 - Beautiful headers
-- Intuitive task input with add button
+- Intuitive item input with add button
-- Filter tabs to organize your tasks
+- Filter tabs to organize your items
-- Card-based task items with checkboxes
+- Card-based item items with checkboxes
 - Smooth animations and interactions

 ## Getting Started